Meowcat285/Neo-Habitat-installer/README.md

 To update the software, in InstallForge go to the "Files" tab in the "Setup" catagory.
 Select the files already there and delete them by pressing the "Remove" button (You can also press remove all.)
 To add the new files, press "Add Folder" and add the Habitat directory.
 Then you can build it by following the earlier instructions

 # Acknowledgements
-The Neo Habitat project was created and is managed by the Made Museum InstallForge was created by solicus
+The Neo Habitat project was created and is managed by the Made Museum.
+InstallForge was created by solicus.